Accessibility of library and information services

 Information search guidance

-The library organises information search guidance for students through contact lessons and remote connections.
-Materials related to guidance are offered in an accessible format to students using those channels that students anyway use for their studies, such as Moodle.
+The library organises information search guidance for students through contact and remote lessons.
+Materials related to guidance are offered in an accessible format to students using those channels that students anyway use for their studies, such as HAMK Learn.
 Not all shared lecture recordings are subtitled.

 Students and staff have an opportunity to reserve personal guidance for information search.

 The library also produces self-study materials, such as videos.
-In accordance to HAMK guidelines, the videos are shared in Kaltura and they are subtitled.
+In accordance with HAMK guidelines, the videos are shared in Kaltura and they are subtitled.

 Library customer service and use of information materials

-The instructions for using the library are stored in an accessible format on the library’s website, Intranet, and the HAMK Finna online service.
+The instructions for using the library are available on the library’s website, intranet and HAMK Finna.
 The instructions use simple, ordinary language.
 The instructions are also available as videos.
-A virtual escape game has been created to guide in library use.

 Library facilities and self-service